-Primary resource: Pearson Chemistry Chapter 7, Chapter 9.1 and 9.2 Focus Questions:
+Primary resource: Pearson Chemistry Chapter 7, Chapter 9.1 and 9.2

 - What is a chemical bond?

 - What force holds ionic bonds together?

 - What is the importance of valence electrons in bonding?

 - How do we interpret an electron dot structure?

+- What are the general properties of ionic compounds?

 - What is the octet rule?

 - What are the general properties of ionic compounds?

 - What is metallic bonding?

 - How do we name ionic compounds?

-- Define valence electrons, formula unit, electrolyte, coordination number, alloy - Explain the octet rule and use it to predict what compounds will form. - Draw electron dot structures for elements, ions, and compounds. - Describe how cations and anions are formed. - Explain why ionic compounds are electrically neutral. - Use ionic charges to predict the formulas of ionic compounds. - Write the names of ionic compounds when given the formulas. - Summarize the properties of metals: ductile, conductors of electrical current, malleable. - Explain how the mobility of electrons determines the properties of metals.
+- Define valence electrons, formula unit, molecule, electrolyte, coordination number, alloy - Explain the octet rule and use it to predict what compounds will form. - Understand why transition metals do not follow the octet rule. - Draw electron dot structures for elements, ions, and compounds. - Describe how and why cations and anions are formed. - Explain why ionic compounds are electrically neutral. - Use ionic charges to predict the formulas of ionic compounds. - Predict the charge of an ion based on the location of the element in the periodic table. - Write the names of ionic compounds when given the formulas, and vice versa. - Explain how the high mobility of electrons determines the properties of metals. - Identify the three main crystal structures of metals.